wandyezj/typestrict/design.md

 - while, for, and if statements should required an associated block.
 This is to prevent common mistakes when writing code and when modifying subsequent code.
 This also needs to apply to else statements, except these may also have an if statement

+- names are composed of only lower and upper case letters

 - no any

 - for in should only be used on objects, for of should be used on strings and arrays.

 - no functions declared inside of functions

-- names are composed of only lower and upper case letters
+- single declaration

 - no var